 - No long term testing: GMOs are relatively new to the marketplace.
 While they have been described as safe, many studies carried out stress that there are no long term studies done on the products that may yield different results.

-- Sick or dying animals: There have been isolated incidents of animals dying after eating genetically modified foods that are identical to foods being sold to humans.
+- Sick or dying animals: There have been isolated incidents of animals becoming sick or dying after eating genetically modified foods that are identical to foods being sold to humans.

 - Allergies: Genetically modified foods have the potential to cause increased allergic reactions in people.
 Some people with specific sensitivities have already been reporting increased allergic reactions to GMOs.